astropy/astropy/docs/modeling/index.rst

 model evaluates the Gaussian function
 :math:`f(x) = A e^{- \frac{\left(x - x_{0}\right)^{2}}{2 \sigma^{2}}}`.
 Single values or arrays can be passed to models to evaluate the function at these points.
-Examples on using models can be found :ref:`here <modeling_tutorial>`.
+Examples of using models can be found in the :ref:`modeling tutorial <modeling_tutorial>`.

 Detailed documentation on models can be found :doc:`here <models>`.
 Additional features of models are: